Florissant« Previous Entries

 Robert Parson Swearing in Was

 Historical Event in Florissant

 By Carol Arnett

-Mayor Thomas P. Schneider recently announced that this year’s electronic recycle event was another success.
-An over-flow crowd came to the event, held Saturday April 5th in St. Ferdinand Park, to recycle all of their electronics, including TVs, computer equipment, stereos and household appliances.
+Mayor Thomas P. Schneider said that this year’s electronic recycle event on April 8 was an overwhelming success.
+An overflow of people came to the event to recycle electronic devices which included TVs, computer equipment, stereos and household appliances.